Find Trade Skills Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 1,053,700 jobs for Receptionist or Information Clerk in 2016 (in the United States).
+In the United States, there were 1,053,700 jobs for Receptionist or Information Clerk in 2016.
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 95,500 new jobs for Receptionist or Information Clerk by 2026.
 The BLS estimates 151,100 yearly job openings in this field.

 undefined